percona/k8spg-docs/docs/backups-storage.md

 === ":material-microsoft-azure: Azure Blob Storage (tech preview)"

-    To use [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) for storing backups, you need the following:
+    To use [Microsoft Azure Blob Storage :octicons-link-external-16:](https://azure.microsoft.com/en-us/services/storage/blobs/) for storing backups, you need the following:

     * a proper Azure container name.
     * Azure Storage credentials.
-These are stored in an encoded form in the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+These are stored in an encoded form in the [Kubernetes Secret :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/).

     **Configuration steps**
     {.power-number}